NagusameCS/8bSim/README.md

 ## Notes

 - The simulation loads settings at each step, so UI changes apply without restarts
-- For large scale_factor runs, performance depends on your machine; tune the number of years in the sidebar
+- For large scale_factor runs, performance depends on your machine; reduce years, disable geopolitics, or lower migration intensity to speed up

+## Performance tips

+- Prefer headless mode (python -m simulation.main) for long runs; it avoids UI overhead.
+- Keep years modest when scale_factor is high; the model is O(years × countries).
+- Geopolitics adds extra checks per pair of countries; disabling it can improve runtime.
+- If the browser becomes sluggish, close extra Streamlit tabs or lower the update frequency in the sidebar.

 ## License